BitcoinDesign/Guide/guide/inheritance-wallet/introduction.md

    layout = "full-width"
 %}

-# Family inheritance wallet
+# Introduction
 {: .no_toc }

 In this reference design we will build on the savings wallet and time-based recovery reference designs.
 We will expand on them by looking at how a family could use our application to create a non-custodial inheritance setup by using our application, which is called Transcend.

 ## Target audience
-In this reference design we are looking at a setup for a family with two children that are familiar with and  have a significant amount of their life savings in bitcoin.
+We are looking at a setup for a family with two children that are familiar with and  have a significant amount of their life savings in bitcoin.

 Other people might be better off with a simpler setup, based on factors such as the amount of bitcoin they hold, what their family situation looks like, where they live or how knowledgeable and comfortable they are with bitcoin in general.
 This line of thinking applies not only to the initial bitcoin holders themselves, but also to their heirs, as they will have to recover the funds at some point.